The importance of clinical trials for young people with cancer

 A new Teenage Cancer Trust report published today warns that too many young people aged 13–24 are missing out on the chance to take part in clinical trials, leaving them unable to access innovative new treatments that could increase their chances of survival.

-We’re now calling for the parliamentarians, policymakers, the NHS, regulators, pharmaceutical industry, researchers and other key stakeholders in the field to all work together with young people with cancer to improve access to clinical trial.
+We’re now calling for parliamentarians, policymakers, the NHS, regulators, pharmaceutical industry, researchers and other key stakeholders in the field to all work together with young people with cancer to improve access to clinical trials.

 Kate Collins, Chief Executive, Teenage Cancer Trust, said: “Cancer remains the largest disease-related killer of young people in the UK and every year 250 young people will have their lives cut tragically short, devastating families and communities across the UK.